makwingchi/Evictions-and-Code-Violations-in-Philadelphia/README.md

 # Exploring Evictions and Code Violations in Philadelphia

-Third Assignment of MUSA 620 Data Wrangling and Data Visualization of University of Pennsylvania.
+Third Assignment of MUSA 620 Data Wrangling and Data Visualization at University of Pennsylvania.